American Express Membership Rewards

 The American Express Business Gold Card currently offers 40,000 MR points after you spend $5,000 in the first three months.
 The annual fee is $250.

 The American Express Platinum Card currently offers 60,000 MR points after you spend $5,000 in the first three months.
 The first-year annual fee is effectively $499.

-The American Express Business Platinum Card currently offers 75,000 MR points after you spend $5,000 in the first three months, with a $399 annual fee.
-This special offer is again only available via Canada Post.
+The American Express Business Platinum Card currently offers 75,000 MR points after you spend $5,000 in the first three months, with a $499 annual fee.

 The American Express Gold Rewards Card currently offers 25,000 MR points after you spend $1,500 in the first three months.
 The annual fee is $150, although you can get it waived if you apply via Perkopolis.